island219/ServerStarter/README.md

 athena;127.0.0.1;25560
 bungee;127.0.0.1;25565
 ```

 This can be modified to run any number of servers, it is not limited to just Bukkit.
+If you with to use this software in a commercial product, please provide credit.

 Copyright (c) 2014 Athena MC